 For the frills of her dress, I hand basted my gathers to avoid damaging the silk with my sewing machine.

-I made her crown from aluminum wire, miniature bells, and yarn.
+I made Celeste's crown from aluminum wire, miniature bells, and yarn.

 Her finished dress!
 All hand sewn.

-Snippets of the quilting process!
+Snippets of the quilting process for Celeste's final accessory!
 I sourced some lovely batik quilting blocks from a local shop in downtown Phoenix.
 I really wanted this quilt to look handmade and well loved, so I chose to make the binding stitch exposed.